koncina/elisar/README.md

 ### Prepare the Excel files

 1. Export Tecan sunrise results as MS Excel `.xls` files.
 2. Open the file (an example is shown in the screenshots below), duplicate the sheet and optionally rename it (e.g. `id`).
-The layout sheet **must be placed after** the original sheet.
 3. On the duplicated sheet replace the O.D. values by unique identifiers for each sample and standard.
-  - Unused wells can be specified by `empty` (case insensitive)
+  - Unused wells can be specified by the keyword `empty` (case insensitive)
-  - The blank value is specified by `blank` (case insensitive)
+  - The blank value is specified by the keyword `blank` (case insensitive)
   - The standard values are constructed with a common leading `std.key` id (defaults to `STD` but can be adjusted in the `elisa.analyse()` function) merged to a trailing concentration value.
 For example: 250, 500 and 1000 pg/ml standard points would be encoded as STD250, STD500 and STD1000 (see wells in rows A-G and columns 11 to 12 in the second screenshot below).
-4. It is possible to extend the identifications by placing a second table either below the layout or on a third sheet.
+4. It is possible to extend the identifications by placing a second table below the layout.
 The table should contain headers and requires the mandatory column `id` which should list all IDs reported in the layout.
 One can add as much columns as required to fully describe the data.

 #### Screenshots